jeremdesno/RAG_chatbot/README.md

 ## How to navigate this repo ?
 This repo contains the following folders:
 - scripts : Contains the extract, qa_dataset_manager & rag scripts which contains the classes responsible of:
-    - extracting the raw data (this doesn't have to be re-done)
+    - extracting the raw data from markdown files in the content folder (already done).
     - Creating QA Dataset.
-The process of creating the questions and answers has been seperated into 2 differet worklows and because of how long text generation can take through the HuggingFace inference endpoint, we've built a loggic that allows to create questions & answers and store them in intermediate files before integrating in the main QA dataset file.
+The process of creating the questions and answers has been seperated into 2 different worklows.
+Furthemore, because of how long text generation can take through the HuggingFace inference endpoint, we've built a loggic that allows to create & store questions & answers in intermediate files before integrating them in the main QA dataset file.
     - Creating a rag pipeline in a single step.
 Aswell as evaluating it through different metrics (MRR, Hit score and a semantic similarity score)
-    Finally this folder contains the rag_evaluation notebook we used to create the QA_dataset, and compare the search performance of different FAISS indexes aswell as the text generation performance of different HuggingFace llms.
+    - Finally this folder contains the rag_evaluation notebook we used to create the QA_dataset, and compare the search performance of different FAISS indexes aswell as the text generation performance of different HuggingFace llms.
-- data :  This folder contains the extracted documents in the documents.csv file aswell as the QA dataset, nodes(obtained after chunking the documents) and indexes
+- data :  This folder contains the extracted documents in the documents.csv file aswell as the QA dataset, nodes (obtained after chunking the documents) and indexes
-- jeremy-dev & toufik-dev : folders to try out ideas.
+- jeremy-dev & toufik-dev : folders to try out ideas, not relevant.
 - content : The raw content folder downloaded from the github documentation.